 About:

-Allium is a genus of flowering plants comprising hundreds of different species including the likes of onions, garlic, and chives.
+Allium is a genus of flowering plants comprising hundreds of different species, including onions, garlic, and chives.
 Many hybrids are grown as ornamentals (such as the ‘Gladiator’ and ‘Globemaster’) and are revered for their intricate spherical blossoming flowers atop a single elegant stalk.
-Alliums look stunning in a purple bouquet or vase arrangement.
-They’re loved by pollinating insects as well and many grow up to around 3’ in height.
+They’re also loved by pollinating insects; many grow up to around 3’ in height.

 Growing Zones: | 3 to 9 |